LEAF: Language-EEG Aligned Foundation Model for Brain-Computer Interfaces: Abstract

 \section{Abstract}

-Recent advances in electroencephalography (EEG) foundation models, which capture transferable EEG representations, have greatly accelerated the development of brain–computer interfaces (BCI).
+Recent advances in electroencephalography (EEG) foundation models, which capture transferable EEG representations, have greatly accelerated the development of brain--computer interfaces (BCI).
 However, existing approaches still struggle to incorporate language instructions as prior constraints for EEG representation learning, limiting their ability to leverage the semantic knowledge inherent in language to unify different labels and tasks.
-To address this challenge, we present \textbf{ELASTIQ}, a foundation model for \textbf{EEG–Language Alignment with Semantic Task Instruction and Querying}.
-ELASTIQ integrates task-aware semantic guidance to produce structured and linguistically aligned EEG embeddings, thereby enhancing decoding robustness and transferability.
-In the pretraining stage, we introduce a joint \textbf{Spectral–Temporal Reconstruction (STR) module}, which combines frequency masking as a global spectral perturbation with two complementary temporal objectives: random masking to capture contextual dependencies and causal masking to model sequential dynamics.
-In the instruction tuning stage, we propose the \textbf{Instruction-conditioned Q-Former (IQF)}, a query-based cross-attention transformer that injects instruction embeddings into EEG tokens and aligns them with textual label embeddings through learnable queries.
-We evaluate ELASTIQ on 20 datasets spanning motor imagery, emotion recognition, steady-state visual evoked potentials, covert speech, and healthcare tasks.
-ELASTIQ achieves state-of-the-art performance on 14 of the 20 datasets and obtains the best average results across all five task categories.
+To address this challenge, we present \textbf{LEAF}, a foundation model for \textbf{EEG--Language Alignment with Semantic Task Instruction and Querying}.
+LEAF integrates task-aware semantic guidance to produce structured and linguistically aligned EEG embeddings, thereby enhancing decoding robustness and transferability.
+In the EEG pretraining stage, we introduce a joint \textbf{Spectral--Temporal Reconstruction (STR)} framework that captures the coupled spectral rhythms and temporal dynamics of EEG signals.
+STR applies randomized spectral perturbation to enhance frequency robustness and uses two complementary temporal objectives to learn both contextual and sequential structure.
+In the EEG-Language alignment stage, we propose the \textbf{Instruction-conditioned Q-Former (IQF)}.
+This query-based cross-attention transformer injects instruction embeddings into EEG tokens and achieves semantic alignment with textual label embeddings through learnable queries.
+We evaluate LEAF on 16 downstream datasets spanning motor imagery, emotion recognition, steady-state visual evoked potentials, covert speech, and healthcare tasks.
+LEAF achieves state-of-the-art performance on 12 of the 16 datasets and obtains the best average results across all five task categories.
 Importantly, our analyses reveal for the first time that explicit task instructions serve as semantic priors guiding EEG embeddings into coherent and linguistically grounded spaces.
 The code and pre-trained weights will be released.